Dōjigiri: Anatomy

 The present mounts of the Dojigiri are fine examples of Momoyama-period work in itomaki no tachi style, in which the typical wrapping of the hilt continues along part of the scabbard.
 The scabbard is decorated in gold nashiji (gold flakes suspended in transparent lacquer) and the metal fittings are of shakudo (a blue-black alloy of copper with a small percentage of gold) worked with a nanako (granulated) ground and bearing the imperial paulownia mon (family badge or crest) in gilt.

 It is perhaps the most celebrated of all Japanese swords.

 History

 Dōjigiri was presented to Oda Nobunaga, the leading late sixteenth century general (1534-82), by the Ashikaga family.
 Subsequently it was the property, in turn, of Toyotomi Hideyoshi and Tokugawa Ieyasu.
 The second Tokugawa shogun, Hidetada, bestowed it on the daimyo Matsudaira Tadanao (1595-1650) of Echizen.
 After the disgrace and dispossession of the Echizen Matsudaira occasioned by some irregular conduct on the part of Tadanao, the blade passed to the Tsuyama branch of the family.

 Legends

-The Kyōhō Era Handbook of Famous Works (Japanese: Kyōhō meibutsuchō) records the legend that this sword was used by the great warrior Minamoto Yorimitsu to bring down the monstrous Shuten Dōji of Mt. Ôe in Tanba, thus earning the epithet of "Dôji-slaying Yasutsuna" (Japanese: Dôjigiri Yasutsuna).
-The legend of the Shuten Dôji — either a demon or a highwayman — is thought to date to the Muromachi period (1392–1573).
+The Kyōhō Era Handbook of Famous Works (Japanese: Kyōhō meibutsuchō) records the legend that this sword was used by the great warrior Minamoto Yorimitsu to bring down the monstrous Shuten Dōji of Mt. Ōe in Tanba, thus earning the epithet of "Dōji-slaying Yasutsuna" (Japanese: Dōjigiri Yasutsuna).
+The legend of the Shuten Dōji — either a demon or a highwayman — is thought to date to the Muromachi period (1392–1573).